ShreyaKhurana/MuPy/README.md

 3. Algorithms currently in use
 4. Python libraries used
 5. Code demo
    a.
 EDA: Basic techniques
   b.
 Fault detection

-Pre-requisites
+### Pre-requisites

 1. Basic stats, ML and Python knowledge
 2. Love for Pandas (the library)

-Content URL
+### Content URL

 https://github.com/ShreyaKhurana/MuPy/blob/master/MuPy_Anomaly_Detection.ipynb

-Speaker Info
+### Speaker Info

-I’m working as a data scientist at Ecofrost Technologies, Pune.
+I’m working as a data scientist with Ecofrost Technologies, Pune.
 I completed my B. Tech (IT and Mathematical Innovations) from Cluster Innovation Centre, University of Delhi in 2016.
 Math + Cricket person, so obviously started with cricket analytics and have been using Python for analytics since a year and half.